This module describes the case study method of descriptive research and its uses.

 Case studies are more flexible than many other types of research and allow the researcher to discover and explore as the research develops.

 Case studies emphasize in-depth content.
-The researcher is able to delve deep and use a variety of data sources to get a complete picture.
+The researcher can delve deep and use a variety of data sources to get a complete picture.

 The data is collected in a natural setting and context.